sahdoio/task-manager/README.md

 docker-compose up --build -d
 ```

-This command will create two containers, one with Alpine image + PHP and another with MySQL image.
-To access the API, access http://localhost:8000.

-If ypu want the tradicional way, just run:
+If you want the tradicional way, just run:

 ```
 composer install